brainlet-ali/laravel-convert-timezone/DOC.md

 ## Query Builder Timezone Scopes

-**New in v2.0:** The package now includes powerful query builder scopes that allow you to filter your database queries with timezone awareness.
+The package includes powerful query builder scopes that allow you to filter your database queries with timezone awareness.
 These scopes handle the complexity of timezone conversion at the database level for optimal performance.

 ### How It Works